Danp04/danp04.github.io/docs/GitHub_basics.md

 1. Open GitHub Desktop on your computer.
 2. On a "Let's get started!" panel select **Create a New Repository on your hard drive**.
 3. Name your repository and set its location on your computer.

-> WARNING: It is recommended to use the shortest path, for example C: Git, as the repository is to be created inside the folder you selected for your local path|
+**📝 Note:** It is recommended to use the shortest path, for example C: Git, as the repository is to be created inside the folder you selected for your local path

 4. Select:
 * **Initialize this repository with a README**.
 * **None** in the **Git Ignore** and **License** menu.
-5. As you fill in the blanks, select Create Repository.
+5. As you fill in the blanks, select **Create Repository**.

 # How to publish your repository to GitHub?